RommelTJ/ml_learning/deep_learning_for_coders/lesson1/01_Lesson1.md

 ## Consider how a model interacts with its environment

+Models can result in a positive feedback loop:

+1. A predictive policing model is created based on where arrests have been made in the past.
+In practice, this is not actually predicting crime, but rather predicting arrests, and is therefore reflecting biases in existing processes.
+2. Law enforcement officers might use that model to decide where to focus their police activity.
+3. These additional arrests would re-train future versions of the model.
+4. This results in a positive feedback loop where the more the model is used, the more biased the data becomes.

+What's going on with our code?
+1. First line is an import.
+Normally we just import the functions we need, but in ML we use an asterisk to import everything.
+FastAI is designed to use in a REPL environment, so the asterisk is usually ok.
+Video uses "fastai2" because they're recording on a pre-release version.
+2. Typing the symbol + Shift+Enter will tell you where a symbol is imported from.

 ## The "doc" function and fastai framework documentation

 ## Image Segmentation